10 – Three Nights And A Morning / Harlem

 # 2 – Ain’t No Sunshine

 Listen to how this brilliant musical piece starts out.
 Bill Withers’ incredible voice is so strong and heart-wrenchingly soulful that he doesn’t need any musical accompaniment to captivate the listener instantly.
-With just a little bass, the song moves forward in its minor chord progression becoming even more interesting.
-As soon as the strings explode into the arrangement, you know you listening to one of the most stunning R&B pop songs ever recorded, This one was and will always be really special.
+With just a little bass, the song moves forward in its minor chord progression, becoming even more interesting.
+As soon as the strings explode into the arrangement, you know you’re listening to one of the most stunning R&B pop songs ever recorded.
+This one was, and always will be, really special.

 The song “Ain’t No Sunshine” was written by Bill Withers.
 The song was released on his album Just As I Am.
 The album was released in 1971.
 The song was a huge hit for Bill Withers.
 “Ain’t No Sunshine” peaked at number three on the Billboard Hot 100 in 1971.